top of page

 Click Here To Submit!

+Please note that our application form does require you to log in using a Google account.
 The Parallel Project is committed to removing barriers to access in the arts industry.
 If you have any questions about the application process or would like to request an alternative method of submitting, please contact Jocelyn Tsui and Argel Monte de Ramos at momentum180pro@gmail.com.
+We look forward to seeing your application!

 IN PARTNERSHIP WITH...